 Who Was Pablo Picasso?

-Pablo Picasso (October 25, 1881 to April 8, 1973) was a Spanish painter, sculptor, printmaker, ceramicist and stage designer considered one of the greatest and most influential artists of the 20th century and the co-creator, along with Georges Braque, of Cubism.
+Pablo Picasso was a Spanish painter, sculptor, printmaker, ceramicist and stage designer considered one of the greatest and most influential artists of the 20th century.
+Picasso is credited, along with Georges Braque, with the creation of Cubism.

 "When I was a child, my mother said to me, 'If you become a soldier, you'll be a general.
 If you become a monk you'll end up as the pope,'" he later recalled.
 "Instead, I became a painter and wound up as Picasso."